Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 Each page, feature and link of the application has been rigorously tested.
 I have used dropdown menus for each page to make the documentation more human readable.

-Each link was tested for each user type and was marked 'pass' when the following expected behaviour was produced via clickable link.

 <details>

 <summary>
 Home Page Testing</summary><br>

+Each Home Page link was tested for each user type and was marked 'pass' when the following expected behaviour was produced via clickable link.

 * Login Redirect -- The user is directed to the correct page depending on the users authentication status upon login or when the login links in the homepage cards are clicked.